 The tire and loading information label on the driver's side door frame may be inaccurate.
 A misprinted label could lead to overloading of the vehicle, which could possibly lead to tire failure and a crash.
-Owners will be provided with corrected labels and installation instructions.
-At customers' request, a dealer can install the label for them.
-The recall began March 31, 2006.
-The GM recall number is 05109.

-Some vehicles have a power steering hose that was not made to specification and may rupture under extreme steering conditions.
+One of the power steering hoses may not be able to contain the pressure of the system and may rupture.
 If this were to happen, power steering assist would be lost and steering effort would increase.
 On vehicles equipped with hydro-boost brakes, braking effort would also increase.
 If power steering fluid were to spray on hot engine parts, an engine compartment fire could also occur.

 The second row center seat belt may be difficult to position correctly on smaller passengers.

 The hydraulic brake booster may fail and leak fluid.
 The loss of fluid would cause increased steering and braking effort and a crash could occur without warning.

 A problem with the hydro-boost system may reduce braking assist and slightly increase the steering effort while braking.